Left Continue shopping

 Folk medicine and preclinical pharmacology aligned

-Traditional use in the Western Ghats of India specifically for diabetes and eye conditions (cataract) is unusual in its specificity.
-The subsequent laboratory finding that P. badius EPS reduced blood glucose in diabetic animal models and delayed cataract in ex vivo lenses represents a rare case where the preclinical data partially corroborates a regional folk medicine application — not proof of efficacy, but a scientifically credible research lead.
+What gets me is how specific the traditional use is: in the Western Ghats of India this fungus is used for diabetes and for eye conditions like cataract, not as a vague cure-all.
+Then the lab work showed P. badius EPS lowering blood glucose in diabetic animals and slowing cataract in ex vivo lenses.
+That is a rare case where preclinical data partly backs up a regional folk use.
+It is not proof it works, but it is a credible lead worth chasing.

 Bioremediation candidate